Mantano/iridium/README.md

   port, not found in Readium)
 * [mno_lcp_dart](https://github.com/Mantano/mno_lcp_dart) – Service and models for Readium LCP (soon public)
 * [iridium_demo](https://github.com/Mantano/iridium-demo) – Iridium SDK demo app

+## Applications based on Iridium

+OK...
+Let's face it, Iridium is brand new.
+So this list is currently reduced to Mantano's own forthcoming app, but good surprises are on the way ;-)

 -----------
 <a name="readium_foundation">1</a>: Readium is a trademark of the [Readium Foundation](https://readium.org/))